There are more than 40 countries on the government's red list, which has the strictest travel restrictions.

 What are the current travel rules?

-How were the Brazil cases able to get through?
+How were Covid variant cases able to get through?

-Coronavirus variants originally found in Brazil and South Africa are believed to be more transmissible, and there are concerns vaccines may not be quite as effective against them.
+Coronavirus variants originally found in Brazil, South Africa and India are believed to be more transmissible, and there are concerns vaccines may not be quite as effective against them.

-Although direct flights from these countries are banned, British and Irish citizens who've been in these countries are allowed to return to the UK and until recently were trusted to self-isolate at home - and take public transport to get there.
+British and Irish citizens who have been in these countries are allowed to return to the UK and - until mid-February - were trusted to self-isolate at home and could take public transport to get there.

-Prime Minister Boris Johnson said the UK had moved "as fast as we could" to introduce hotel quarantine measures, describing it as a "very tough regime".
+Prime Minister Boris Johnson said the UK had moved "as fast as we could" to introduce quarantine hotels, describing them as a "very tough regime".
+The measures began on 15 February 2021, after weeks of speculation.

 Labour said there had been a lack of a "comprehensive" border system.